jventura1738/COSC320/Labs/Lab-3/README.md

 ### G) How could the code be improved in terms of usability, efficiency, and robustness?

 Good question, I dont think there is.

+## Extra Credit:

+The Heap and every function has been templated to take any value, and operational on any type which has overloaded comparison operators.
+The outputs demonstrating this are included in the Lab Report.